-The winery is located in the commune of Guebwiller (Haut-Rhin) in the French wine region of Alsace.
-The Schlumberger family, originating from the German state of Baden-Württemberg, immigrated to Alsace in the 16th century.
+The winery is located in the municipality of Guebwiller (Haut-Rhin) in the French wine-growing region of Alsace.
+The Schlumberger family, originally from Baden-Württemberg in Germany, immigrated to Alsace in the 16th century.
 The first generations were still engaged in the production of dyed cotton fabrics.
 The estate was founded in 1810 by Nicolas Schlumberger (1782-1867) with 20 hectares of vineyards.
-Today, the largest Alsatian winery covers 140 hectares of vineyards in the communes of Guebwiller and Rouffach at the southern end of the region.
-Half of this is made up of Grand Cru sites.
-The Grand-Cru varieties Riesling, Gewürztraminer, Muscat d'Alsace (Muscat Blanc) and Pinot Gris, as well as Pinot Blanc, Pinot Noir and Sylvaner are cultivated.
+Today, Alsace's largest winery covers 140 hectares of vineyards in the municipalities of Guebwiller and Rouffach at the southern end of the region.
+Half of these are Grand Cru sites.
+The Grand Cru varieties Riesling, Gewürztraminer, Muscat d'Alsace (Muscat Blanc) and Pinot Gris, as well as Pinot Blanc, Pinot Noir and Sylvaner are cultivated.
 The wines under the AOC Alsace Grand Cru come from the Kessler, Kitterlé, Saering and Spiegel sites.
-The high-class Vendanges Tardives (Spätlese) and Sélection de Grains Nobles (Trockenbeerenauslese from noble rotten berries) are named after various family members "Anne", "Christine" and "Clarice".
+The high-class Vendanges Tardives (late harvests) and Sélection de Grains Nobles (dry berry selections from noble rotten berries) are named after various family members "Anne", "Christine" and "Clarice".

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW

 Domäne Wachau (Wachau)